sh1katagana1/osint/general.md

 [Osint.sh Reverse Google Analytics](https://osint.sh/analytics/) Find domains with the same Google Analytics ID \
 [Reverse Google Adsense](https://osint.sh/adsense/) Find domains with the same Google Adsense Id \
 [Criminal IP](https://www.criminalip.io) This is a good general intel search site.
 You can search keywords, and it displays things like tech used, favicons, etc. \
 [Hunter How](https://hunter.how) Goog all around threat search engine.
-Make sure to reference the search guide to understand the syntax needed.
+Make sure to reference the search guide to understand the syntax needed. \
+[Talos](https://talosintelligence.com/) General reputation scanner.
+Look up a domains reputation score. \
+[URLVoid](https://www.urlvoid.com/) Another general reputation scanner for a domain. \
+[Scam Advisor](https://www.scamadviser.com/) Another reputation scanner for a domain.